bulambo-25/Employee-Management-System/CONTRIBUTING.md

 1.main branch - this is where the team leader merges all the branches.

-2. prototype branch - this branch can only be found on the team leaders repoitory.
+2. prototype branch - this branch can only be found on the team leaders repository.

 3. 218257465 branch - this branch is named with the team leaders student number, on a team members repository it should be named with that team member's student number.